Santa Barbara DUI Lawyer

 A drugged or drunk driving conviction can have negative impacts on every part of your life.
 In addition to being heavily fined and sentenced to jail or prison, you can also lose your driver’s license and be placed on probation, among other penalties.
 If the DUI charge involved drug possession, or the death or injury of another person, you can also be charged with additional crimes, some of which are extremely serious felonies.

 There’s no question that a conviction of driving under the influence can have dire consequences for your career, your personal life, your reputation, and your freedom.
-With so much on the line, representation by a skilled defense attorney who has prior experience handling Santa Barbara DUI charges is critical.
-Turn to the California DUI defense lawyers of Bamieh & De Smeth for immediate assistance if you or a loved one was arrested for intoxicated driving in Santa Barbara.
+With so much on the line, representation by a skilled defense attorney who has prior experience handling DUI charges is critical.
+Turn to the Santa Barbara DUI lawyers of Bamieh & De Smeth for immediate assistance if you or a loved one was arrested for intoxicated driving in Santa Barbara.
 Call our law offices as soon as possible at (805) 643-5555 for a free legal consultation.

 What is the Jail Sentence for a First Drunk Driving Offense in California?